-There are several design best practices that founders who are launching new products must be aware of because they are crucial to creating a long-lasting successful product.
+There are several design practices that founders must be aware of because they’re crucial to creating a long-lasting successful product.

 It is never as easy as it seems to design a product, let alone creating one.
 On this account, product design is a step that must be taken in the process in order to alleviate the pain points of your customers.

 A well-known fact states that firms with co-founders in the design field have higher success rates.
 Apple is the most typical example.
 Apple branding is evidence that design-centric thinking can succeed.
 Every company founder should learn from the way Apple build their web and product design.